-The weight of authority in other jurisdictions is that an owner or tenant whose property is permanently taken cannot recover the cost of moving or relocating his personal property.
+an owner or tenant whose property is permanently taken cannot recover the cost of moving or relocating his personal property.
 This result is premised upon the proposition that necessarily incurred removal costs do not enhance the value of the property taken and that such costs are speculative.
-In the case of a lessee, an additional argument is suggested to the effect that since the lessee must stand the cost of removal at the end of his term, the taking only changes the time when the expense is incurred.
+In the case of a lessee, an additional argument is suggested to the effect that since the lessee must stand the cost of removal at the end of his term, the taking only changes the time when the expense is incurrec.

-c.
 Other Jurisdictions - Minority Rule

 However, there is a considerable body of authority to the effect that costs of removal and relocating personal property occasioned by a permanent taking are allowable either as a factor to be considered in determining market value or as a separate element of compensation.

-In Blincoe vs. Choctaw O. & W. R. Co.? the action was by a railway company to condemn a lumber yard.
+In Blincoe vs. Choctaw O. & W. R. Co.
+11, an Oklahoma case the action was by a railway company to condemn a lumber yard.
 The owner sought compensation, in addition to the value of the property taken, for the cost of removal of lumber stored thereon.
-The court, after carefully discussing the holding of the California Supreme Court in Central Pacific R.R.
-Co. vs. Pearson8 held that it was error to refuse such recovery.
+The Oklahoma court, after carefully discussing the holding of the California Supreme Court in Central Pacific R.R.
+Co. vs. Pearson 12 held that it was error to refuse such recovery.
 The court distinguished the Pearson case upon the grounds that the California statute provided compensation only for the land sought to be appropriated whereas the Oklahoma statute provided that the commissioners shall ". . . consider the injury which such owner may sustain by reason of such railroad, and they shall assess the damages which said owner will sustain by such appropriation . . ."
-Eased upon this statutory provision the court held:
+Based upon this statutory provision the court held:

-\ \ \ If damages to personal property is incident and necessarily caused by the exercise of the power of eminent domain in taking land, then the 'owner' is injured' by reason of such railroad'.
-That the owner 'by reason of such railroad' has been put to the expense of removing the stock of lumber then on hand is not disputed; neither can it be denied that the cost of such removal was made necessary by the condemnation of the real estate, and is an injury and damage to the owner to the extent of the cost of such removal.
-9
+"\ \ If damages to personal property is incident and necessarily caused by the exercise of the power of eminent domain in taking land, then the 'owner' is injured 'by reason of such railroad'.
+That the owner 'by reason of such railroad' has been put to the expense of removing the stock of lumber then on hand is not disputed; neither can it be denied that the cost of such removal was made necessary by the condemnation of the real estate, and is an injury and damage to the owner to the extent of the cost of such removal."
+Is reassembling factory machinery.
+This cost was not to be determined as a separate item but as a part of the just compensation.
+In this connection the Connecticut court said:

 To the same effect is Oil Fields & S.F.
 Ry.
 Co. vs. Treese Cotton Co.
-10
+(Oklahoma).
+14

 A similar result was reached in Connecticut in the case of Harvey Textile Co. vs. Hill.
-11 In that case the statute provided that the owner of the property taken should be "... paid by the State for all damage . . . " The court held that the phrase "all damage" included the cost of disassembling, moving and reassembling factory machinery.
-This cost was not to be determined as a separate item but as a part of the just compensation.
-In this connection the court said:
+In that case the statute provided that the owner of the property taken should be "... paid by the State for all damage . . ."
+The court held that the phrase "all damage" included the cost of disassembling, moving and

-A simple illustration will bring out the application of these principles to the case at bar.
+"A simple illustration will bring out the application of these principles to the case at bar.
 An owner would demand a higher price for a factory containing complicated and valuable machinery than he would for the same building idle and empty, because he would be faced with the necessity of moving his machinery to save it.
-His willingness to sell would be affected by this consideration which would thus enter into the fixing of a fair market value.
-12
+His willingness to sell would be affected by this consideration which would thus enter into the fixing of a fair market value."
+16